Functional Resume Templates

 A functional resume template is a fantastic option for anyone who’s starting their career or switching to a different field.
 The focus is on your professional skills rather than your work history.

-Functional resume templates are a format that groups your experience under skill categories instead of job titles to emphasize transferable skills by listing examples of your abilities from both work and personal experiences.
+Functional resume templates are a format that groups your experience under skill categories instead of job titles.
+They emphasize transferable skills by listing examples of your abilities from both work and personal experiences.

 Functional resumes are perfect for highlighting your experience and are easy to write with our already-made template structure.